hmntsharma/draft-ietf-grow-bmp-tcp-ao/draft-hmntsharma-bmp-tcp-ao.md

 # Acknowledgments
 {:numbered="false"}

 This document is an outcome of the experiences gained through implementing BMP.
-While TCP-AO safeguards other TCP protocols, BMP currently lacks the same level of protections.
+While TCP-AO safeguards other TCP protocols, BMP currently lacks the same level of protection.